rmulvey/bridgepoint/doc-bridgepoint/notes/4896_scoped_enum/4896_scoped_enum.dnt.md

 An operation, PE_PE::collectVisibleElementsForName, serves as the entry-point for this search.
 This search honors current BridgePoint scoping and visibility rules.

 5.3 Options
-5.3.1 Introduce an "path-spec" to the OAL grammar
+5.3.1 Introduce a "path-spec" to the OAL grammar
 A full-qualifed path to the referenced data-type could be included by the user in OAL to specify which data-type they wish to refer to.
 It is observed that the "data-type chooser" does this when allowing the user to select a "user data type" to assign to an element.
 OAL grammer could be modifed to intriduce such a path that could be specified in the grammar.

 Such a path should consider that duplicates may exist outside the current model when inter-project references are enabled, and must account for this.